If you have looked at pricing at yoga studios and are turned off, I have ways to help you find cheap yoga classes.

 Tip 2: Free Classes at Yoga Store

 Athleta and Lululemon offer free yoga classes at a lot of their locations.
 If you are lucky enough to have a store nearby, definitely check this out.
 Some locations have 2-3 classes a week.
-There is not a limit to how many classes you attend.
-This can be a part of your regular practice. *This seemed too good to be true, but I called some of the stores.
-It’s true!
+There is not a limit to how many classes you attend, so this can be a part of your regular practice.

 Tip 3: Your Gym

-If you belong to a gym with free fitness classes for members, chances are that some of them are a yoga style class.
-These typically aren’t with a certified yoga instructor, but they are an inexpensive option.
-I belong to our local YMCA; they have a nice facility, tons of free classes, and I get a discount on my membership through my employer and health insurance.
+My local YMCA offers a yoga style class called Bodyflow and traditional yoga classes that are all free for members.
+My membership is discounted through my employer and health insurance.
 If my husband and I both go to the gym 12 times a month, our total cost for our family plan is $13.74.